 To explore this possible career path, it helps to understand how prepared you are to be a successful entrepreneur, what mindset tends to work best, and what skills you might need to develop.
 However, it is also true that different personalities can take different approaches and still succeed in entrepreneurship.
-It also helps to learn the potential career pathways you can follow to entrepreneurship and to learn from examples of other life scientists who have made this transition.
+It also helps to learn the potential career pathways you can follow to entrepreneurship and learn from examples of other life scientists who have made the transition.

 There must be a potential market, interest, and support for it.